httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 * a scheme of "https",
 * a host that is reflected in a `subjectAltName` of the connection's TLS certificate (using the wildcard rules defined in {{!RFC2818}}, Section 3.1), and
-* a port that reflects the connection's local port on the server.
+* a port that reflects the connection's remote port on the client.

 If any of these requirements are violated, the client MUST ignore the field.